denliehoo/multi-swap/README.md

   - e.g. slippage (need control on smartcontracts too)
 - work on light mode dark mode css theme

+## To fix bugs
+- In CryptoSwapItem.js
+  - if add 3 assets, if edit the 2nd one and then 3rd then 1st, gives errors. maybe check selectassetitem.js to fix or, maybe upon clicking the + button, we create the asset in swapFrom and swapTo, but keep it with empty values except for index:
+  - e.g. {index: 0, amount: 0, asset: "", ...} then, in selectassetitem, we change the details accordingly.
+  - This ensures that the list is ordered; but what about when remove assets? maybe we re-order? does the key for the cryptoswapitem change when remove to?
+  - Solution is TBC

 # Done:

 - 9/7/22: Code smart contract for ETH -> Multiple assets